EliTu/Vue-The-Complete-Guide-repo/Section 2 - Using VueJS to Interact With the DOM/section2.md

 This negates the need to write an extra callback function, and is a better practice than just leaving the value empty by itself. the `.stop` is basically like an "intermidtate" Vue function that does the job for us, it stops the propagation.

-Another important modifier that we can encounter a lot is `.prevent`, which runs `preventDefault()` functions to stop the default behavior, usually paired together with buttons to prevent page reload upon a click.
+Another important modifier that we can encounter a lot is `.prevent`, which runs `preventDefault()` functions to stop the default behavior, usually paired together with submit buttons to prevent page reload upon a click.

 Another thing that we can do is to chain modifiers, for example